Author: SophiaReed

 Method

-1. Pour the chilled lemon-lime soda into the blender.
+1. Place the sliced strawberries, yogurt, and milk into the blender.

-3. Secure the lid on the blender and blend on high until the mixture is smooth and frosty, about 30-45 seconds.
-You’ll see the ice break down and the liquid turn thick and slushy.
+3. Secure the lid on the blender and blend on high speed until the mixture is smooth, about 30-45 seconds, and the smoothie appears creamy with a slight froth on top.

 Notes